Project Director Guide

 - Work closely with your project’s Fiscal Officer and set up an appropriate bookkeeping system for grant funds.

 - Keep accurate records of all expenses.
 Be certain you save all vouchers and invoices to verify expenses.
-All accounting records must be kept on file for at least four years since they are subject to a possible audit on behalf of MHC.
+All accounting records must be kept on file for at least four years since they are subject to a possible audit on behalf of MH.
 Project expenses incurred 90 days prior to the grant award date are eligible to be covered by grant funds.

-- Seek approval from MHC staff if it becomes necessary to make changes in your project (either in project content, form, or financing).
+- Seek approval from MH staff if it becomes necessary to make changes in your project (either in project content, form, or financing).
 Note the rules pertaining to written approval related to project revisions.

 - Submit an Interim Financial Report following the schedule specified in your grant agreement.
 The second payment (30% of grant award) will be released only upon receipt and approval of the Interim Report.